thomasAmorrow/EX-Tools/README.md

 # EX-tools
 Collaborative space for Okeanos Explorer Colab Notebooks, Wiki, and other tools

 Contains Google Colab Notebooks for EX data processing, analytics, and more.
+The hopeful goal is to build foundations for a unified ocean exploration data pipeline that is platform-agnostic, and can serve as a model for other ocean exploration operations.

+Tools in this repository should
+  - Accept raw data directly from instrumentation wherever possible
+  - Not require closed-source or proprietary tools to operate
+  - Come with clear documentation for continued use, adaptability, and future development
+  - Conduct data within FAIR principles wherever possible